The homotopy theory of cyclotomic spectra: Corepresentability of TR and TC

 For $X$ a $p$-cyclotomic spectrum, $F^{h}_{Cyc}(S_{TR;p},X)$ is then the homotopy equalizer

 where one map is the identity (induced by the $p$-cyclotomic structure map on $S_{TR;p}$) and the other is the product of the maps $R_{p}\colon X^{C_{p^{s}}}\to X^{C_{p^{s-1}}}$.
-This construction is the microscope of the maps $R_{p}$, which is a model for the homotopy limit over $R_{p}$.
-Since $S_{TR;p}$ has underlying orthogonal $\G$-spectrum $\aF_{p}$-cofibrant, we obtain the following theorem as a corollary of Theorem~\ref{thm:newFp}.
+This construction is the ``mapping microscope'' of the maps $R_{p}$, which is a model for the homotopy limit over $R_{p}$~\cite[2.2.8]{MayPonto}.
+Since the underlying orthogonal $\G$-spectrum of $S_{TR;p}$ is $\aF_{p}$-cofibrant, we obtain the following theorem as a corollary of Theorem~\ref{thm:newFp}.

-\begin{thm} $TR(-;p)$ is corepresentable in the homotopy category of $p$-cyclotomic spectra, with corepresenting object $S_{TR;p}$. \end{thm}
+\begin{thm} The right derived functor of $TR(-;p)$ is corepresentable in the homotopy category of $p$-cyclotomic spectra, with corepresenting object $S_{TR;p}$. \end{thm}

 For $TC(-;p)$, we begin with the following pre-$p$-cyclotomic spectrum.

 \begin{cons} Let $S_{TC^{s};p}$ (for $s>0$) be the pre-$p$-cyclotomic spectrum whose underlying orthogonal $\G$-spectrum is $F_{0}(\G/C_{p^{s}})_{+}$ and whose structure map is